 In 1892, Juan Luna, famous Filipino painter of 400 masterpieces, was involved in a bloody murder at their Paris home.

-The victims?
-His wife, Paz Pardo de Tavera, and his mother-in-law.
+The victims: his wife, Paz Pardo de Tavera, and his mother-in-law.
 It is said that extreme jealousy forced Luna to pull the trigger.
 He was later acquitted of the crime.

-2. Cory Aquino’s favorite color was RED, not YELLOW.
+2. Cory Aquino’s real favorite color.

 The late President Corazon Aquino, as well as the EDSA People Power Revolution, are best remembered through the iconic ‘yellow ribbon.’